 This is important because you have the best spread of steam throughout the whole rice cooker.
-Every piece of rice gets its fair share of water, and it gets fluffy and cooked evenly.
+Every piece of rice gets its fair share of water and gets fluffy and cooked evenly.

-The second one is the fact that you do all the mixing in the beginning, right after you put the water and rice in.
-Usually, you would be mixing the rice in a pot, so it is getting all the necessary moisture.
+The second one is that you do all the mixing in the beginning, right after you put the water and rice in.
+Usually, you would mix the rice in a pot to get all the necessary moisture.

 The third one is that there is, in most cases, a heat sensor that turns the heat off or switches the rice cooker to a warming setting.
-This is the biggest thing that is making the whole thing so much easier for you.
+This is the biggest thing that makes the whole thing so much easier for you.

-When there is no water present in the pot anymore, the heat can rise above the 212°F (100°C), which would cause the rice to burn.
+When no water is in the pot anymore, the heat can rise above the 212°F (100°C), which causes the rice to burn.
 So the rice cooker auto-switches itself to warm in more advanced models and to off in basic ones.